davidbowland/dbowland-java-template/README.md

-# dbowland.com Java Template
+# Java Template

-Starter template for Java projects for dbowland.com
+Starter template for Java/Groovy projects

 (Either Java or Groovy can be used)